How Motif Matching Works

 For example, “Neu5Ac9Ac” represents N-acetylneuraminic acid with an additional 9-O-acetyl group.

-The matching rules are straightforward but powerful:
+The matching rules are:

 - Identity matching: If the glycan has a substituent, the motif must have the same type to match